Latvia

 DAC7 Directive

-Latvia has implemented Council Directive (EU) 2021/514 (“DAC7”) on administrative cooperation in the field of taxation, to extend the EU tax transparency rules and reporting obligations to digital platforms and platform operators.
+Latvia has implemented Council Directive (EU) 2021/514 (DAC7) on administrative cooperation in the field of taxation to extend the EU tax transparency rules and reporting obligations to digital platforms and platform operators.
 Digital platforms and platform operators are required to provide information on the income of sellers using digital platforms from 2023.
-These rules impose a reporting obligation on digital platforms operating within and outside the EU.
+These rules impose a reporting obligation on digital platforms operating within and outside the European Union.

 The Latvian legislation is effective from 1 January 2023.
-Digital platforms and platform operators will have to file their first reports to the member states for 2023 by 31 January 2024.
+Digital platforms and platform operators had to file their first reports to the member states for 2023 by 31 January 2024.